Understanding the Balance Sheet and Why It’s Important

 Even if you purchase trendy outfits to look professional, they aren’t deductible unless they are part of a uniform or branded with your company’s logo.
 Fashionable items, no matter how work-appropriate, do not qualify for a tax deduction.

 Maintaining accurate and detailed records is vital for tax purposes.
 Business owners should keep comprehensive records of all business expenses, including receipts, invoices, and bank statements.
+Every receipt should be kept as proof of purchase, as it is essential for claiming tax deductions and meeting compliance requirements.
+If you are GST registered, you must also keep records to support your GST claims, such as input tax credits on eligible expenses.
 These records must be retained for at least seven years in case of an audit.
 While digital records are acceptable, it’s also advisable to keep paper copies as a backup.
 Utilizing online accounting software and mobile phone apps can streamline the process of recording receipts and tracking expenses.
 Additionally, it’s important to keep all tax-related documents, such as tax returns, invoices, and receipts, organized and accessible.
 Proper record-keeping not only ensures compliance with tax regulations but also simplifies the process of claiming expenses and deductions.

 If you’re still unsure whether your clothing is tax deductible, please get in touch.
 Consulting a tax agent can provide clarity and ensure you maximize your deductions.
 Business Like NZ has been providing professional, yet affordable tax and business advice to the Auckland region and beyond for years!